Southwest Airlines Flight 1380: Initial investigation

-The participants in the investigation included the National Transportation Safety Board (NTSB), the United States Federal Aviation Administration (FAA), Boeing, Southwest Airlines, GE Aviation, the Aircraft Mechanics Fraternal Association, the Southwest Airlines Pilots' Association, the Transport Workers Union of America and UTC Aerospace Systems.
-Because the manufacturer of the failed engine (CFM) is a US-French joint venture, the French Bureau of Enquiry and Analysis for Civil Aviation Safety also contributed investigators.
-Technical teams from CFM assisted with the investigation.
+The participants in the investigation included the National Transportation Safety Board (NTSB), the United States Federal Aviation Administration (FAA), Boeing, Southwest Airlines, GE Aviation, the Aircraft Mechanics Fraternal Association (AMFA), the Southwest Airlines Pilots' Association, the Transport Workers Union of America, and UTC Aerospace Systems.
+Because the manufacturer of the failed engine is a US-French joint venture, the French Bureau of Enquiry and Analysis for Civil Aviation Safety (BEA) also contributed in the investigation.
+Technical teams from CFM International assisted with the investigation.
 The NTSB expected the investigation to take 12 to 15 months.

 NTSB investigators analyzed a recording of the air traffic radar plots and observed that the radar had shown debris falling from the aircraft and used wind data to predict where ground searchers could find it.
-Parts from the engine's nacelle were found in the predicted area at several locations near the town of Bernville in Berks County, Pennsylvania, 60 mi northwest of Philadelphia.
+Parts from the engine's nacelle were found in the predicted area at several locations near the town of Bernville in Berks County, Pennsylvania, 70 mi northwest of Philadelphia.

-On April 20, 2018, CFM issued Service Bulletin 72-1033, applicable to the CFM56-7B-series engine, and on the same day, the FAA issued emergency airworthiness directive (EAD) 2018-09-51 based on it.
-The CFM service bulletin recommended ultrasonic inspections of all fan blades on engines that had accumulated 20,000 engine cycles and subsequently at intervals not to exceed 3,000 engine cycles.
+On April 20, 2018, three days after the accident, CFM International issued Service Bulletin 72-1033, applicable to the CFM56-7B-series engine, and on the same day, the FAA issued emergency airworthiness directive (EAD) 2018-09-51 based on it.
+The CFM service bulletin recommended ultrasonic inspections of all fan blades on engines that had logged 20,000 engine cycles and subsequently at intervals not to exceed 3,000 engine cycles.
 The EAD required CFM56-7B engine fleet fan blade inspections for engines with 30,000 or greater cycles within 20 days of issuance, per the instructions provided in the service bulletin and if any crack indications were found, the affected fan blade was required to be removed from service before further flight.
 This directive was issued as a one-time inspection requirement.
 On the same day, European Aviation Safety Agency also issued EAD 2018-0093E (superseding EASA AD 2018-0071) that required the same ultrasonic fan blade inspections to be performed.
 The engine manufacturer estimated the new directive affected 352 engines in the US and 681 engines worldwide.